eduardo-valdivia/Landing-Page/README.md

 Will be broken up into 4 sections (and a footer)

-Fonts and color will be added later
+Fonts and color are added